Abithdas/video-thumbnail/readme.md

 - `run_update_script.bat`: Batch file to run the PowerShell script as administrator.
 - `HelveticaNeue.ttc`: Font file required by the script.

-This updated README file should now provide clear and concise instructions for setting up and running your thumbnail generator script, with the font file included.
+This updated README file should now provide clear and concise instructions for setting up and running your thumbnail generator script, with the font file included and new instructions for running the thumbnail generator script directly.